If you’re interested in becoming a voice designer, let’s have a look at what the future might hold for this cutting edge industry.

 Did you ever watch the Star Trek series?
 Can you recall the voice-controlled spaceship there?
 Maybe not, but Star Trek has had a significant impact on our lives.

 Way back in November 2014, Amazon introduced the Alexa cloud service with the first smart speaker device, Amazon Echo, inspired by the TV series created decades earlier.
 It is the power of a dream.
 Almost anything one can imagine is possible to create some day.

 Amazon Echo devices

 In 2015, Amazon opened up the Alexa platform for developers outside the company to create their own voice applications.
 Now just three years later we are witnessing the fastest spreading technology in the history of humankind, the voice design revolution driven by tech giants like Amazon and Google.

-Voice user interfaces can enrich our lives, and they do.
+Whether voice technology will replace screens has yet to be seen, but this much is true: voice user interfaces enrich our lives.
 It is not just the possibility of listening to music, entertaining our children or buying goods online easily.